Minnesota's congressional districts

 Minnesota is currently divided into eight congressional districts, each represented by a member of the United States House of Representatives.
 After the 2020 census, the number of Minnesota's seats remained unchanged.

 Minnesota statutes do not require candidates for the United States House of Representatives to reside in the district in which they run for office, but candidates must be inhabitants of the state at the time of the election.

 Current districts and representatives

-List of members of the United States House delegation from Minnesota, their terms, their district boundaries, and the district political ratings according to the CPVI.
+This is a list of United States representatives from Minnesota, their terms, their district boundaries, and the district political ratings according to the CPVI.
 The delegation has a total of eight members, consisting of four Democrats and four Republicans.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of Minnesota, presented chronologically.
 All redistricting events that took place in Minnesota between 1973 and 2013 are shown.